TRENDS-Rachel-Avbulimen/dftplotr/README.md

 ## Colour palettes

-The dftplotR package comes with 6 pre-loaded palettes.
+The dftplotR package comes with 9 pre-loaded palettes.
 These contain colours taken from the DfT corporate colour scheme, and have also been selected to meet accessibility guidance.

+The palettes and the colours in them can be seen here, or visualised within the package by calling `display.palette()` and the palette name.

+### Accessible colours

+These new colours were designed to be more accessible.
+Each colour has a high contrast with both white and with the adjacent colours.
+In order to make your charts more accessible, it is recommended to use the palettes presented below.

+### Legacy colours

+The dftplotr package also includes other legacy palettes, which are not as accessible as the ones recommended above.
 The two primary palettes are `main.palette`; a desaturated palette ideal for use in bar charts or other area fill charts, and `electric.brights`, a saturated palette which improves visibility in line-charts or other point colour charts.
 The other palettes are ideal where these palettes are not appropriate, or where variation is needed.

-The palettes and the colours in them can be seen here, or visualised within the package by calling `display.palette()` and the palette name.

 <img src="README_files/figure-gfm/unnamed-chunk-1-1.png" width="80%" style="display: block; margin: auto;" />